-As a supervisor you are responsible for providing a safe environment for all employees, ensuring the safety of the transit system for passengers, and exploring any reasonable suspicion.
+As a supervisor you are responsible for providing a safe environment for all employees, ensure the safe and compliant operation of the fleet vehicles, and exploring any reasonable suspicion of unsafe activities.
 To fulfill these responsibilities means that you are required to take action when necessary.

 Drivers will need to do a systematic pre-trip inspection on vehicles.
 You also have the responsibility as a professional in regards prescription medications, vitamins, and herbal remedies.
 If supervisors have reasonable suspicion that an employee may be under the influence of drugs or alcohol, there are certain steps to take.